Films based on works by Edgar Wallace: The 1960s German "Krimi" film movement

-In 1959, the Danish company Rialto Film, with its producer Preben Philipsen produced Der Frosch mit der Maske (based on The Fellowship of the Frog), targeting the German film market.
+In 1959, the Danish company Rialto Film, with its producer Preben Philipsen produced Der Frosch mit der Maske (based on The Fellowship of the Frog), targeting the West German film market.
 The film (a.k.a.
-The Face of the Frog) turned out to be surprisingly successful and started a veritable fad of crime movies, known as Krimis (abbreviation for the German term "Kriminalfilm" or "Kriminalroman") which lasted until significant changes in the direction of the German film industry in the early 1970s occurred.
-Rialto soon acquired the exclusive rights to nearly all the Wallace novels, founded a German subsidiary company and, unconcerned by the many copycat productions by others, moved towards the artistic and commercial peak of the series in the early 1960s.
+The Face of the Frog) turned out to be surprisingly successful and started a veritable fad of crime movies, known as Krimis (abbreviation for the German term "Kriminalfilm" or "Kriminalroman") which lasted until significant changes in the direction of the West German film industry in the early 1970s occurred.
+Rialto soon acquired the exclusive rights to nearly all the Wallace novels, founded a West German subsidiary company and, unconcerned by the many copycat productions by others, moved towards the artistic and commercial peak of the series in the early 1960s.

-There were a total of 39 German movies based on works by Edgar Wallace from 1959 to 1972.
+There were a total of 39 West German movies based on works by Edgar Wallace from 1959 to 1972.
 Beginning with Der grüne Bogenschütze (The Green Archer, 1960/61), the leading examples of the genre were produced by Horst Wendlandt and directed by Alfred Vohrer or Harald Reinl.
 Following Der Bucklige von Soho (1966), all of Rialto's Krimi movies were shot in color.
 Additionally, the original novels were increasingly disregarded in favour of original stories.
 From 1969 onwards, Rialto Film started four co-productions with Italian producers to minimize costs.
 Audiences began to lose interest in the genre, which ended with Das Rätsel des silbernen Halbmonds in 1972.

 The German Edgar Wallace "Krimi" filmography (1959–72)

-These films were all produced (or co-produced) by Rialto Film of Germany (Horst Wendlandt) unless noted otherwise.
-(Rialto co-produced 32 of the following 39 German films.)
+These films were all produced (or co-produced) by Rialto Film of West Germany (Horst Wendlandt) unless noted otherwise.
+(Rialto co-produced 32 of the following 39 West German films.)
 Where the German title is different from the English release print, a translation of the German title is also provided.